Arabica Coffee Beans: Everything You Need to Know

 For example, Catimor is a hybrid of Timor and Caturra coffees introduced in Brazil in the 1960s.
 There are now many strains of Catimor, but they are all similar in that they pair the coffee leaf resistance of Timor with the high yield of the dwarf Caturra plants.

 Another example is Sarchimor, which combines Timor with the less well-known Villa Sarchi variety.
-As with Catimor, Sarchimor refers to a group of similar cultivars.
+As with Catimor, Sarchimor refers to a group of similar cultivars including the Parainema.
 The most common was bred in Brazil and offers excellent resistance to coffee rust.

 Notably, both Sarchimor and Catimor are classified as Arabica coffee.
 So your bag of 100% Arabica coffee may contain one of these hybrids.